mauriciojost/olympus-photosync/README.md

 #### Using a _zip_ package

 Installing the application is not mandatory.
-You can simply download the latest version (packaged as _photosync-XX.zip_) and unzip it somewhere (for example in _/home/user/_ or _C:\_).
+You can simply download the latest version (packaged as _photosync-XX.zip_) and unzip it somewhere (for example in _/home/user/_).
 Then the executables will be under the unzipped directory, on the _bin/_ subdirectory.

 When requested to execute _photosync_ you will have to follow different steps depending on the OS you use: